caoccao/JavetShell/README.md

 # Javet Shell

 Javet Shell is a simple console or Android application that provides a Node.js flavored console interactions.
+It is a simple application of [Javet](https://github.com/caoccao/Javet).

 ## Features